visvar/visvar.github.io/README.md

 Publications are stored in **two files** depending on the authors' affiliation with the group at the time of publication:
 - `bibliography_group.bib`
-  - published during group-membership
+  - published during group membership
 - `bibliography_prior.bib`
-  - published prior to joining the group
+  - published before joining the group

 ### General:
 - You <ins>can use Unicode</ins> (e.g., é, â, ..) but **NOT** LaTeX (e.g., \c{c}, \\"{a})